keberwein/Data_Science_Workbench/README.md

 Server vs. Desktop
 ============

-The two scripts are virtually identical.
-The "Desktop" version installs a few more GUI goodies that aren't necessary for a headless setup.
-Additions include:
+These scripts are optimized for a headless server but may also be used on an Ubuntu desktop machine.
+If instlalling in a desktop enviornment, the following GUI tools are recommended:

  - Rstudio IDE
  - PgAmnin3: Postgres GUI
  - Anaconda launcher: Install and launch Anaconda development tools.

-Note, the desktop version is quite a bit larger.
-If you do this on a VM make sure your virtual drive is at least 20 gigs!

 Post-installation
 ============

-Server users: will be dumped into a Tmux shell since the Anaconda environment needs a new shell session to take affect.
+You will be dumped into a Tmux shell since the Anaconda environment needs a new shell session to take affect.

-Desktop users: will have to close and re-open a new terminal window.

-Desktop users: Anaconda launcher can be invoked by typing `launcher` in the terminal.

-All users: Jupytherhub isn't running by default.
+Jupytherhub isn't running by default.
 It can be invoked by typing `jupytherhub` in the terminal.

 Adding R Kernel to Jupyter
 =============